Rate-induced tracking for concave or d-concave transitions in a time-dependent environment with application in ecology: Rate-induced tracking phenomena

 Also outside the ``safe zone'', we shall say that $s_3\geq t_0$ is a \emph{no-return point} if $u_\Delta(s_3)<m_{c_*}(s_3)$.
 An analogous argument to the previous one shows that then \eqref{eq:6Cnonconstant} is in \textsc{Case} \hyperlink{C2d}{{\rm C2}}.
-That is, once the nondecreasing character of $\Delta$ has started, if we get below the locally pullback repulsive solution of the future (and past) equation, then the system is irretrievably led to tipping.
+That is, once the nondecreasing character of $\Delta$ has started, if the locally pullback attractive solution of \eqref{eq:6Cnonconstant} reaches a level below the locally pullback repulsive solution of the future (and past) equation \eqref{eq:6constantproblems}$_{c_*}$, then the system is irretrievably led to tipping.
 In Figure \ref{fig:6Cillustration}, we can find two numerical examples of these points.
 In the one on the left, $u_\Delta(0)<m_{c^*}(0)$ indicates that tipping is going to occur, while in the one on the right $u_\Delta(s_2)>m_{\Delta(s_2)}(s_2)$ for $s_2>1.15$ points out tracking.

 These safe and no-return points contribute to clarify the understanding of tipping in d-concave systems as finite-time phenomena: there is no need to calculate the dynamics of the locally pullback attractive solutions along the whole real line to determine if we are in a situation of tipping or tracking.
 This idea was already clear in the concave case: the blow-up of the solutions in \textsc{Case} \hyperlink{Cc}{{\rm C}} takes place at finite time.\cite{lno3,kuehnlongo}